Snow (musician): Legal disputes over production of 12 Inches of Snow

-In a 2019 interview, Prince recounted his history with Snow and described how he mentored, recorded demos for, scheduled showcase performances for, and ultimately, arranged for Snow to audition for MC Shan.
-Prince recounted how he and Snow wrote "Informer" over the phone while Snow was serving his sentence at Maplehurst Correctional Complex.
-Prince recalled playing Junior Reid's "Foreign Mind" over the phone, and Snow used the track's flute melody as the basis for "Informer".
+In a 2019 interview, Prince recounted his history with Snow and claimed that he mentored, recorded demos for, scheduled showcase performances for, and ultimately, arranged for Snow to audition for MC Shan.
+Prince stated that he and Snow wrote "Informer" over the phone while Snow was serving his sentence at Maplehurst Correctional Complex.
+Prince claimed that he played Junior Reid's "Foreign Mind" over the phone, and Snow used the track's flute melody as the basis for "Informer".
 Parts of the first verse and third verse of "Informer", according to Prince, were reworked from Eek-A-Mouse's performance of "Tell Them" at Sunsplash 1981.
 Originally, Prince alleges, the final verse of "Informer" was written and performed by a second vocalist named "Little Red".
 Prince maintains that the judge who overturned the original ruling did so illegally, and he believes race played a role in the judge's decision.

 Co-producer and co-writer Edmond Leary later claimed M.C.
 Shan unfairly received most of the production credits for 12 Inches of Snow.
 He told Vice, "So actually, if you want the truth of the matter, if we hadn't done it equally and had to split up the money I would have gotten 70% of writer's [royalties] off that album they probably would have split up 30, because I wrote most of that album.
 Most of the words were mine, and the ideas and structures and backgrounds in the vocal booth with me telling him what keys to sing the harmonies in and what have you.
 So I had a lot to do with that sound that became so popular and went Platinum."
 After struggling with a cocaine addiction and homelessness, in 2013 Leary was a street performer at Madison Square Park and Union Square.